LaZeAsh/personal-website/content/Economics.md

 	- No food in class

 Statement - Explain the concept, pictures do not count as statements

+## Outline
+- Number 1 - 20
+- Flip the page and continue on the back
+-
 ## Chapter 1

 - [[Scarcity - The Basic Economic Problem]]